BILDADMOSES/Customer_Segmentation/README.md

 Create meaningful features or representations of the data that can enhance the performance of the segmentation model.

 ### Model Training
 Select and train a machine learning model for customer segmentation.
-Experiment with different algorithms such as K-Means clustering, hierarchical clustering, or DBSCAN.
+Experiment with different algorithms such as K-Means clustering.

 ### Evaluation
 Evaluate the model's performance using appropriate metrics.
 Measure the quality of the customer segments created by the model.